 "So has my family's name always been Potter?"
 Harry asked.
 It had always struck him to be a younger family name.

-"That depends on what side of the family you choose," Sirius said thinking on the question.
-"The Noble and Most Ancient House of Potter was created around six hundred and thirty years ago when Dorian Edmond Potter married Edwina Peverell.
-The Peverell family were the Noble and Most Ancient House, the Potters at that time were a nomadic family who travelled constantly, they never settled in one location for long.
-However, Edwina's brother died of what is now assumed to be dragon pox and her father was heirless.
+"No, the name Potter dates back to the twelfth century.
+It came from a nickname for one of your ancestors, Potterer.
+It was shortened to Potter over the years," Sirius informed him, thinking on the question.
+"But the Noble and Most Ancient House of Potter was not created until the thirteenth century when Hardwin Potter married Iolanthe Peverell.
+The Peverells had been the Ancient House, and the Potter's had been a nomadic family.
+They never settled in one location for long and had made a living selling potions and plants on ships trading.
+However, Iolanthe's brother died of what is now assumed to be dragon pox and her father was heirless.
 After his death, the title of Noble and Most Ancient House passed to the Potter family as they already had a child.
-And so the name was changed to the Noble and Most Ancient House of Potter."
-Sirius explained.
+And so, the name was changed to the Noble and Most Ancient House of Potter," Sirius explained.
 "Now, the reason I am telling you all of this is because of the ancient laws written into our society, laws that the Knighted Family's wrote over the last millennia.
-Once the sole remaining member of a Noble and Most Ancient House turns fifteen, and were the direct heir to the said House, they can claim headship of their House and claim their heritage."
+Once the sole remaining member of an Ancient House turns fifteen, they can claim their Heritage and rise to Head of the House."

 Harry sat there for a moment.
 "So, what does this actually mean?"

-"Right, I think that I have given you enough for tonight," Sirius said noticing his yawn.
-"I will show you to your room.
+"I think I've given you enough for tonight," Sirius said, noticing his yawn.
+"I'll show you to your room now.
 I know that you may want to see Hermione and Ron, as they are only two floors below, but please wait at least until tomorrow.
 I am trying to keep you out of sight from everyone for now, okay?"